grpc/proposal/L73-java-binderchannel/wireformat.md

 the end of their setup transport transaction.
 See the next section for currently defined flags.
 Unrecognized flags must be ignored.

-`shutdown flags` is a bit field reserved for future extensions to the shutdown transaction.
-Receivers must ignore flags they do not understand and current senders must set this field to zero (since no flags have been defined yet).
+`shutdown flags` is a bit field containing options and status for the shutdown transaction.
+Receivers must ignore flags they do not understand.
 This field is optional.
 If missing, no flags have been set.

+#### Shutdown Flag fields

+*   FLAG_STATUS_DESCRIPTION (0x20)- Indicates the status description string is
+    included.
+*   status - If a status is included in the data, the status code will be present in the top 16 bits of the shutdown flags value.

 #### Protocol Extension Flags